maxwangshuai/FirstGame/README.md

 So I want learn about this.

-First, I want learn about the English with on this platform.
+First, I want learn English on this platform.

 Seconds,I want coding on this platform.